slott56/Stingray-Reader/source/workbook/csv.rst

 We can build an eager :py:class:`sheet.Row` or a :py:class:`sheet.LazyRow` from the available data.
 The eager Row includes the conversions.
-The :py:class:`sheet.LazyRow` defers the conversions until the callback to :py:meth:`workbook.Workbook.row_get`.
+The :py:class:`sheet.LazyRow` defers the conversions until the callback to :py:meth:`workbook.base.Workbook.row_get`.

 ..  py:method:: CSV_Workbook.rows_of( sheet )